brunobraga/termsaver/README.md

 A video showing this screensaver in action will be uploaded shortly.

+#### Clock

+This is a screensaver that displays a digital clock using ascii letters..

+A video showing this screensaver in action will be uploaded shortly.

  - - -

 **Disclaimer Note**: termsaver holds no responsibility for the contents offered